ircv3/ircv3-specifications/extensions/sts.md

 ### Ignoring an invalid request

-A server tells a client that is connected non-securely that the client must use secure connections for roughly 6 months.
+A server tells a non-secure client to use secure connections for roughly 6 months.
 There is no port advertised.

     Non-secure Client: CAP LS 302
                Server: CAP * LS :draft/sts=duration=15552000